narumii/HentaiDownloader/README.md

 Simple solution that allows you to download your favourite images from various sites.

-`I umili czas na szkoleniu azure xd`
+I umili czas na szkoleniu azure

 ---
 ### [How to use](https://github.com/narumii/HentaiDownloader/wiki/Setting-up)
 ---